Come, let us worship the Lord together in Spirit and in Truth

 Please feel free to ask our priest any questions you might have by phone, by email, or simply by approaching him after a service.
 Also, please feel welcome to join us downstairs after the Sunday service for coffee hour!
 This is a great way to get to know our community.

 New to Orthodoxy?
+How Do I Engage?

 In addition, before visiting, you may want to read this excellent article which explains some liturgical practices you may be unfamiliar with "First Visit to an Orthodox Church: Twelve Things I Wish I'd Known."